stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/htmlsaveoptions/get_htmlversion/_index.md

 ## HtmlSaveOptions.get_HtmlVersion method

 Specifies version of HTML standard that should be used when saving the document to HTML or MHTML.
-Default value is Xhtml.
+Default value is **Xhtml**.